-8. Admittedly the world is a global village and countless people are migrating overseas for better opportunities for themselves and especially their children.
-The Petitioner in the case at hand was denied maintenance by the father of the minor (Respondent No.2), and it is with this helplessness, once she got the opportunity of a bright future, she took the difficult decision of moving abroad for the better future prospects for the minor and herself.
-While so far our legal jurisprudence has sparingly dealt with the situations where the minor was being removed from the jurisdiction of the court where the consideration remained the protection of the welfare of the minor1, however, considering the facts of the present case where the Petitioner's sole reason of seeking permission for international travel is for her son to have a stable future, the courts of law aligned with the international law, in my humble view, are bound to consider that while allowing/denying the permission, whether they are protecting the welfare of the minor or acting otherwise.
-This responsibility stems from the International Convention of the Rights of Child ("Convention") which was ratified by Pakistan on 12 November 1990, where Article 3 reinforces the said responsibility in the following words as reproduced herein below:-
+Admittedly the world is a global village and countless people are migrating overseas for better opportunities for themselves and especially their children.
+The respondent mother is a Doctor by profession doing medical practice in Qatar and for a bright future of the minor she took the difficult decision of moving abroad for the better future prospects for the minor and herself.
+While so far our legal jurisprudence has sparingly dealt with the situations where the minor was being removed from the jurisdiction of the court where the consideration remained the protection of the welfare of the minor1, however, considering the facts of the present case where the respondent mother's sole reason of seeking permission for international travel is for her daughter to have a stable future, the courts of law aligned with the international law, in my humble view, are bound to consider that while allowing/denying the permission, whether they are protecting the welfare of the minor or acting This responsibility stems from the otherwise.
+International Convention of the Rights of Child ("Convention") which was ratified by Pakistan on 12 November 1990, where Article 3 reinforces the said responsibility in the following words as reproduced herein below:-